 Windows developers have made it possible to set a time interval for the slideshow to change.
 So, if you set it to 30 minutes, a new picture will be on the desktop for you to view every 30 minutes of the day that passes.
-You can choose to add your own images to be displayed on the desktop, or you can keep the same images tat automatically display from the Windows 10 Spotlight lock screen feature by Microsoft.
+You can choose to add your own images to be displayed on the desktop, or you can keep the same images that automatically display from the Windows 10 Spotlight lock screen feature by Microsoft.

 Once you’ve got that done, it’s time to focus your attention on the timing.
-Under the “Change picture every” heading is another drop-down menu for you to play with.
+Under the Change picture every heading is another drop-down menu for you to play with.
 Click on it and choose the period that you want the pictures to change.
-For example, if you set it to 10 minutes then a new background picture is going to be on the desktop every 10 minutes and so forth.
+For example, if you set it to 10 minutes, a new background picture will be on the desktop every 10 minutes, and so forth.

 The desktop background slideshow is now going to be playing when you close the Windows settings page from the personalization options.
 Like most modern operating systems that focus on you being able to do things as quickly as possible, there is no button that you need to press to confirm your actions.
 Just close down the Settings screen, and it remembers your preferences.